CABLE-LSM/benchcab/docs/user_guide/use_cases.md

 ]
 ```

+1. Testing at one flux site only to save time and resources.
-1. We are using the same branch twice so we need to name each occurrence differently.
+2. We are using the same branch twice so we need to name each occurrence differently.
-2. Gives the full path to your local CABLE repository with your code changes.
+3. Give the full path to your local CABLE repository with your code changes.
-3. One should use the same option names and values as implemented in the cable namelist file.
+4. Use the same option names and values as implemented in the cable namelist file.
-4. You need to setup your environment for meorg_client before using this feature.
+5. You need to setup your environment for meorg_client before using this feature.
 This option should only appear with the "my-feature-on" `repo` option.
-5. You can reduce the requested resources to reduce the cost of the test.
+6. You can reduce the requested resources to reduce the cost of the test.

+Comparisons of R0 and R1 should show bitwise agreement.
+R2 and R0 comparison on modelevaluation.org shows the impact of the changes.